The doctrine of unseaworthiness is one of the most important when trying to hold an employer accountable for an injury on the job.

 Damages You Could Claim Under the Doctrine of Unseaworthiness

-To learn more about how to file a work injury claim under the Jones Act against a negligent shipowner using the Doctrine of Unseaworthiness, contact the maritime accident attorneys at Dax F. Garza, P.C. using our online form today.
-We are ready to listen to your story during a free consultation and get to work securing justice on your behalf.
+To learn more about how to file a work injury claim under the Jones Act against a negligent shipowner using the Doctrine of Unseaworthiness, contact our Houston maritime lawyers for a free consultation.